 Why lead distribution automation matters in 2025

 Lead distribution automation assigns new leads to the right owner based on rules you define—round robin, territory, skills, availability, or priority.
-The payoffs:
+The payoffs:- Faster response: route in seconds, reply in minutes.

 - Fairness & focus: balanced books, fewer disputes.